Skip to main content

 In order to keep adding accounts to the integration's scope, permissions must be delivered for and from each of the accounts.
 For each account you want to have, you should make sure the following applies:

-In each non-root account (target member account), The Role accountReadRoleName must exist (with the same name and permissions), with accountReadRoleName from the integration account in it's trust policy.
+In each non-root account (target member account), the role accountReadRoleName must exist (with the same name and permissions), with accountReadRoleName from the integration account in it's trust policy.
 See reference

 Running the integration